 My in-laws who live there have both orange and olive groves.
 The production is just for their personal use and whatever extra they have they give around to friends and relatives.
 Each time they visit us they bring along some of their produce.

 Greeks are very hospitable people and when you are friends with them whenever the occasion arises they will send you some of their home made or home produced products.
 We also have some friends from Crete and during the past years my eldest son, who is a student, has been working during the summer time in Cretan hotels.
 Whenever he used to come home on his days off, for a couple of days friends would send a bottle of their famous tsikoudia.
-Tsikoudia is their local drink and whoever has been to Crete before knows that wherever you go you will be offered a free drink of tsikoudia.
+Tsikoudia is their local drink made by distilling the leftover pomace after making wine.
+Whoever has been to Crete before knows that wherever you go, you will be offered a free drink of tsikoudia.
 So I have many bottles of tsikoudia from Crete and my relatives from Cyprus have also been sending me the Cypriot equivalent which is called Zivania.

 The ones I have from Cyprus are produced in wineries whereas the ones from Crete are distilled in home distilleries.
 I’ve had them in my cupboards for months now not knowing what to do with them as we do not drink a lot in my family except occasionally my husband drinks some wine and ouzo.